Mission Lane Visa® Credit Card review: Short-term credit building at a low cost

 Rates and fees: No security deposit and potential for no annual fee

 The Mission Lane Visa card’s potential annual fee may put you off, but it’s relatively low for an unsecured card for people with bad credit.
-Plenty of unsecured cards with poor credit charge closer to $100 in annual fees, with some adding account activation fees and even higher annual or monthly fees in your second year.
-While the Mission Lane card is far from your cheapest credit-building option, its cost is not outrageous by comparison.
+Plenty of unsecured cards for poor credit charge closer to $100 in annual fees, with some adding account activation fees and even higher annual or monthly fees in your second year.

-Even if the Mission Lane Visa charges you an annual fee, it could be more cost-effective than the $200 minimum security deposit most secured cards require.
-A secured card would require a matching deposit if you want a higher limit, but the Mission Lane starts you off with at least a $300 credit line without an upfront deposit.
-Although many secured cards don’t have an annual fee and will refund your deposit once you’ve closed your account or upgraded to an unsecured credit line, the Mission Lane is one of the better options if you prefer a lower initial upfront cost.
-Keep in mind this card's APR potentially runs on the higher side, so it's best not to have a balance to avoid credit card debt.
-You should be able to qualify for better unsecured cards once you’ve improved your credit score, so the Mission Lane could be a short stepping stone.
+Even if you’re charged an annual fee, it could be more cost-effective than the $200 minimum security deposit most secured cards require, and a secured card would require a matching deposit if you want a higher limit.
+Meanwhile, the Mission Lane Visa typically starts you off with at least a $300 credit line without an upfront deposit.
+Although many secured cards don’t have an annual fee and will refund your deposit once you’ve closed your account or upgraded to an unsecured credit line, the Mission Lane is one of the better options if you prefer a lower initial upfront cost and plan to boost your credit in a quick timeframe.

 Credit-building features: Chance at a credit limit increase